NSHipster/articles/_posts/2012-09-24-uicollectionview.md

 In another departure from the old-school table view way of doing things, the process of recycling views has been significantly improved.

-In `-tableView:cellForRowAtIndexPath:`, a developer has to invoke the familiar incantation:
+In `-tableView:cellForRowAtIndexPath:`, a developer had to invoke the familiar incantation:

     UITableViewCell *cell = [tableView dequeueReusableCellWithIdentifier:...];
     if (!cell) {
       cell = [[UITableViewCell alloc] initWithStyle:... reuseIdentifier:...];
     }

 `UICollectionView` thankfully does away with this. `-dequeueReusableCellWithReuseIdentifier:forIndexPath:` is guaranteed to return a valid object, by creating a new cell if there are no cells to reuse.
 Simply register a `UICollectionReusableView` subclass for a particular reuse identifier, and everything will work automatically.
+Thankfully, this behavior has been backported to `UITableView` as well with iOS 6.

 ### Supplementary Views